lwouis/alt-tab-macos/docs/Contributing.md

 ## Mac development ecosystem

 Mac development ecosystem is pretty terrible in general.
-They keep piling on the tech stacks on top of each other, so you have C APIs, ObjC APIs, Swift APIs, Interface builder, Playgrounds, Swift UI.
-All these are bridging each other with a bunch of macros, SDKs glue, compiler flags, compatibility mode, XCode legacy build system, etc. So keep that in mind.
-For alt-tab, we are on Swift 4.2.
+They keep piling on the tech stacks on top of each other, so you have C APIs, ObjC APIs, Swift APIs, Interface builder, Playgrounds, Swift UI, Mac Catalyst.
+All these are bridging with each other with a bunch of macros, SDKs glue, compiler flags, compatibility mode, XCode legacy build system, etc. For alt-tab, we are on Swift 5.0.
 Note that swift just recently started being stable, but overall any change of version breaks a lot of stuff.
-Swift itself is the worst governed language project I’ve seen in modern times.
+Swift itself is the mainstream language with the worst governance I’ve seen in modern times.

 Regarding SDKs, it’s very different from other (better) ecosystems like Java.
 Here the SDK is bundled with XCode, and XCode is bundled with the OS.
 This means that from a machine running let’s say macOS 10.10, you have access to only a specific range of XCode versions (you can’t run the latest for instance), and these give you access to a specific range of SDKs (i.e. Swift + objc + c + bridges + compiler + toolchain + etc)